 Beth Tweddle won a place in the record books as Britain's first World and European gymnastic champion.
 At London 2012, in the last Olympic appearance of her gymnastic career, she won a bronze medal on the uneven bars.
-She has loaned several key items to the Locker Stories display in the Wondrous Place gallery.
+She loaned several key items to the former Locker Stories display in the Wondrous Place gallery.

 Hard work and skill have put Beth (born 1985) at the top of her game.
 Her potential was recognised at the age of seven and she was soon referred to the Park Road Gymnastics Club, a centre of excellence in Toxteth, Liverpool, where she trains six days a week.

 The asymmetric bars are considered Beth's best event, but it was 'on floor' where she took World gold for the second time in 2009.
 In 2010 she received an MBE and won two gold medals at the European Championships.